 11. Trafalgar Tavern

-If you only have time for one meal during your Greenwich day trip, be sure to have it at Trafalgar Tavern.
+If you only have time for one meal during your Greenwich day out, be sure to have it at Trafalgar Tavern.
 Y’all know I love a good pub, and this one definitely makes my list.
 Trafalgar Tavern is a riverfront tavern that dates back to 1837; it literally saw it all go by on the Thames!
 Today the pub is dedicated to Greenwich’s maritime and naval history.
 The menu features several must-have London foods like fish and chips and bangers and mash.

 12. Meantime Brewing Company